saket349/SDE/segment tree/min for given range.md

 // Segment Tree for array[ss..se].
 // si is index of current node in segment tree st int constructSTUtil(int arr[], int ss, int se, int *st, int si){

+    // If there is one element in array,
+    // store it in current node of
+    // segment tree and return
     if(ss==se){
         st[si] = arr[ss];
         return st[si];
     }

+    // If there are more than one elements,
+    // then recur for left and right subtrees
-    int mid = (ss+se)/2;
+    // and store the minimum of two values in this node int mid = (ss+se)/2;
     st[si] = min(constructSTUtil(arr, ss, mid, st, 2*si+1),
                  constructSTUtil(arr, mid+1, se, st, 2*si+2));